1. Home

 Service History

-The Great Northern Railway was initially reluctant to incorporate dome cars into its passenger train services.
-The management team was concerned about the financial burden associated with the heating and cooling of the dome interiors, particularly given the challenging climatic conditions of extreme summers and winters along the Hi-Line.
+Interestingly, GN was initially reluctant to incorporate dome cars into its fleet.
+While the company enjoyed the highest patronage of the three Pacific Northwest railroads, management was concerned about the financial burden associated with the heating and cooling of the dome interiors, particularly given the challenging climatic conditions of extreme summers and winters.

 Decline

-One car, known as Ocean View, was retained by Amtrak as part of its business car fleet, and was also employed periodically on routes such as the Downeaster during the leaf-peeping season.
+One car, known as Ocean View, was retained by Amtrak as part of its business car fleet, and was also employed periodically on routes such as the Downeaster during the peak of the fall foliage season.

-Ocean View was retired by Amtrak in 2019 due to the high costs and challenges of maintaining the aging Great Dome Car.
+Ocean View was retired by Amtrak in 2019 due to the high costs and challenges of maintaining the aging car.
 Subsequently, it was sold to Paxrail in 2020 and entered into a lease-to-purchase agreement with RAILEXCO in early 2021, culminating in its full purchase by RAILEXCO.

 1827471243123462137895912378966.jpg